-Send one copy of this completed form to the Region Operations Coordinator, send one copy to School Police at wcoffice@laspd.com and keep one copy in school records.
+Send one copy of this completed form to the Region Operations Coordinator, send one copy to School Police at wtoffice@laschoolpolice.gov, and keep one copy in school records.
 Please also upload a copy to the iSTAR submitted on the incident.